Most new Brand Managers mistakenly think this role is about managing others, but more importantly, you must transition from do-er to owner.

 7. Never follow your instincts

-You forget that marketing also has a “Gut Feel” to it, taking all the data, making decisions, and then getting to the execution and believing it by taking a risk.
-Too many times, people fail because “they went along with it even though they didn’t like it.”
-This is most evident with creative advertising decisions or finding new products.
+You forget that marketing also has a “Gut Feel” to it.
+It involves taking all the data, making decisions, and then getting to the execution and believing it by taking a risk.
+Too often, people fail because “they went along with it even though they didn’t like it.”
+This is most evident when making creative advertising decisions or finding new products.

 Advice: